FuelLabs/fuels-ts/CLI.md

 ## Inputs

-You can configure using a workwspace:
+You can configure using a workspace:

 ```ts
 /**